 - Q. How do I access this service?

 - A. Call 1-800-268-7708.

 - Q. For what issues can I access this service?

-- A. The VAC Assistance Service can help you deal with the following concerns:
+A. The VAC Assistance Service can help you deal with the following concerns:

 - transition to civilian life

 - marital and family problems

 - interpersonal relations

 - personal and emotional problems

 - stress and burn-out

 - conflict at work or home

 - arief

 - any other concerns affecting your well-being

 - Q. Who provides this service?

-- A. Through a Memorandum of Understanding between the RCMP, Health Canada, and Veterans Affairs Canada, this service has been extended to former members of the RCMP and their eligible family dependents.
+A. Through a Memorandum of Understanding between the RCMP, Health Canada, and Veterans Affairs Canada, this service has been extended to former members of the RCMP and their eligible family dependents.
 While the service is provided through Health Canada, the RCMP is responsible for the costs provided by these services.

-Pension Act in order to access this service?
+Q. Do I need a Disability Pension under the Pension Act in order to access this service?